-Join Aaron F. Ross for an in-depth discussion in this video Adjusting nCloth and nRigid attributes, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting nCloth and nRigid attributes, part of Learning Maya nCloth 2012.

 We've got a basic simulation going.
 I've chosen the burlap preset for my…tablecloth, but what I need to do is really make it so that it won't slip across…that surface, and we can adjust some simple attributes to make that happen.…I'll select the tabletop, and go to Control+A to get the Attribute Editor, and I…want to go to that RigidShape node, and scroll down a little bit here, and you will see, aha!…There it is: Friction.
 That's the main thing.…What if I gave it a Friction of 0, and play that back?…It's going to slip off of there;…it's going to take a little bit of time to do it, because it's a pretty thick…heavy piece of burlap,…but with a Friction of 0, it's not going to stick.…